Sunday, 31 October 2021

 Every year the Reclusium takes in a batch of teenagers who want to join the church and for the following 2 years they are taught and trained in all sorts of aspects of being a cleric (sacred texts, prayer and meditation, combat fitness, blunt weapons training).
 At the end of their stay, those who have stayed the course are now 1st level clerics, known in the Church of Law as Acolytes, and are then sent on their ways, often directed towards churches and temples of Law within towns and cities (Luln, Specularum, Threshold etc).
 Other newly ordained acolytes try their luck with the adventuring life, with varied results.

 Access to the two halves of the Reclusium is via a pair of helical paths that wind their way up the sides of the buttes.
 There is no natural water source at the top, so the clerics either magically create water or send their acolytes in training down to the nearby river to gather water and bring it back.
-They grow grow vegetables in the gardens on top and also have herds of sheep and goats they take down to the pastures every day, then shepherd them back up the narrow paths to safety every evening.
+They grow vegetables in the gardens on top and also have herds of sheep and goats they take down to the pastures every day, then shepherd them back up the narrow paths to safety every evening.
 There are also merchants and traders who visit, bringing other supplies from further afield.

 Relationships with adventurers are mixed, and new adventurers are viewed with caution, The clerics in general are no-nonsense and don't put up with any violent, abusive or criminal behaviour.
 However, well-behaved adventurers can expect a certain amount of hospitality and help, including healing spells.
 The southern half has an inn for non-clerical travelers with reasonable prices.
 Female visitors are encouraged to stay in the northern half with the female clerics.
 The Reclusium is one of the few civilized places close to the mysterious Quasqueton, stronghold of the secretive adventurers Rogahn and Zelligar, and as such adventurers will sometimes use this as a jumping off point, though it is still about 20 miles away from the dungeon, so not suitable for a daily commute.